This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 Company Deregistration HK$1,000

-The company deregistration process in Hong Kong can take up to 6 months for it to be completed.
+The company deregistration process in Hong Kong can take up to 6 months to be completed.
 Until then, the company will still be required to file its Annual Returns until the deregistration has been made official.
-Only a local private company, or a company limited by guarantee in Hong Kong will be able to apply for deregistration.
+Only a local private company, or a company limited by guarantee in Hong Kong, will be able to apply for deregistration.

-Company Striking off or company strike off on the other hand, is a statutory power conferred on the Registrar.
-A company cannot apply for striking off or strike off.
+Company Striking off, or company strike off, on the other hand, is a statutory power conferred on the Registrar.
+A company cannot apply for striking off or be struck off.
 The Registrar of Companies may strike the name of a company off the Companies Register under Division 1 of Part 15 of the Companies Ordinance where the Registrar has reasonable cause to believe that the company is not in operation or carrying on business.
 The company shall be dissolved when its name is struck off the Companies Register.

-An applicant who wants to deregister a company must make certain declarations prior to that.
-If any person involved provides (either knowing or recklessly) false or misleading information to the Companies Register, they could be liable for a fine and imprisonment.
+An applicant who wants to deregister a company must make certain declarations before doing so.
+If any person involved provides (either knowingly or recklessly) false or misleading information to the Companies Register, they could be liable for a fine and imprisonment.

 • All members must agree to deregister the company

-• The company has never commence operations or has ceased business for more than 3-months.
+• The company has never commenced operations or has ceased business for more than 3 months.

 • The company does not intend to resume operations.